rialDave/Streamlabs-Chatbot-Randombeer/README.md

 ------------

 You don't really need to (and can, because the user config is still buggy) configure much.
-Just call the command "!randombeer" in your stream and have fun!
+Just call the command "!beer" in your stream and have fun!

 Changelog
 ---------